UPDATE 1-EU launches third SURE bond sale; euro zone yields edge up

 * To raise 8.5 bln euros

-* Ifo survey, Trump have little impact on market (Recasts, adds details)
+* Ifo survey, Trump have little impact on market (Adds final demand for 15-year social bond)

-AMSTERDAM, Nov 24 (Reuters) - Investors scrambled to buy the European Union’s latest bond to fund its SURE unemployment scheme on Tuesday, while reaction to Donald Trump giving the green-light for a new administration and weak business sentiment readings in the bloc was muted.
+AMSTERDAM, Nov 24 (Reuters) - Investors scrambled to buy the European Union’s latest bond to fund its SURE unemployment scheme on Tuesday, while reaction to Donald Trump giving the green light for a new U.S. administration and weak business sentiment readings in the bloc was muted.

-Initial orders for the 15-year social bond totalled more than 90 billion euros, or more than 10 times the 8.5 billion euros on offer.
+Final demand for the 15-year social bond totalled more than 114 billion euros, according to IFR, over 13 times the 8.5 billion euros on offer.
 The deal will price later on Tuesday.

 Christian Lenk, a strategist at DZ Bank in Frankfurt, said the deal was likely to be the last transaction from the European Union this year, with the EU unlikely to pre-fund large amounts, given its back-to-back principle in borrowing and lending, where the funds raised are tied to their disbursement schedule to member states.